Kulaganachi/Ex-4---GENERATION-OF-LEXICAL-TOKENS-LEX-FLEX-TOOL/README.md

- Ex-4-GENERATION OF LEXICAL TOKENS LEX FLEX TOOL
+ ## Ex-4-GENERATION OF LEXICAL TOKENS LEX FLEX TOOL
-# DATE:28.02.24
+ DATE:29.02.2024

-# NAME: Bharathi priyan T
+ NAME:KULAGANACHI.R

-# REGISTER NUMBER: 212221040028
+ REGISTER NUMBER:212221040086
 # AIM
-## To write a lex program to implement lexical analyzer to recognize a few patterns.
+To write a lex program to implement lexical analyzer to recognize a few patterns.
 # ALGORITHM

 1. Start the program.